$\tau$ data-driven evaluation of Euclidean windows for the hadronic vacuum polarization: Results

 A direct comparison between $a_{\mu}^{\text{HVP, LO}}[\pi\pi,\tau]$ and the lattice results is not possible.
 For that endeavour, it is necessary to supplement the $2\pi$ evaluation with the remaining contributions from all other channels accounting for the hadronic cross-section.
-To illustrate the impact of this contribution in $a_{\mu}^{\text{HVP, LO}}$, we follow two approaches.
+To illustrate the impact of this contribution in $a_{\mu}^{\text{HVP, LO}}$, we follow two approaches~\footnote{In this exploratory study correlations between different energy ranges in the two pion channel and also between the two pion and other channels are neglected.
+We plan to improve this within the joint effort of the muon $g-2$ theory initiative, https://muon-gm2-theory.illinois.edu/.}.
 Firstly, using the values reported in Table 1 of Ref.~\cite{Colangelo:2022vok} we subtract the contribution from the $2\pi$ channel below $1.0\,\text{GeV}$ (we represent this procedure with '$<1$ GeV') and replace it by the corresponding mean value in Tables \ref{HVP:tab4.4a} and \ref{HVP:tab4.4b}.
 This way, we get

 at $\mathcal{O}(p^4)$, and

 at $\mathcal{O}(p^6)$.